JMS55/jms55.github.io/content/posts/2024_10_25_virtual_geometry_bevy_0_15/index.md

 ### Results

-TODO
+After all this, how much memory savings did we get?

+Disk space is practically unchanged (maybe 2% smaller at best), but memory savings on a test mesh went from `109.972084mb` before this PR (without duplicating the vertex data per-meshlet at all), to `63.614636mb` after this PR (copying and compressing vertex data per-meshlet).
+Huge savings, with room for future improvements!
+I'll definitely be coming back to this at some point in the future.

+Additional references:
 * <https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf#page=128>
-* <https://arxiv.org/abs/2404.06359> (also compresses the index buffer, not just vertices)
+* <https://arxiv.org/abs/2404.06359> (also compresses the index buffer, not just vertices!)
 * <https://daniilvinn.github.io/2024/05/04/omniforce-vertex-quantization.html>
 * <https://gpuopen.com/download/publications/DGF.pdf> (more focused on raytracing than rasterization)